goatastronaut0212/goatastronaut0212/README.md

 - Create Golang music player with bubbletea TUI
 - Port LarkSuite to Nixpkgs
 - Deploy my own blog
-- In case Ibus bamboo is dead.
-It is time to for me to create fcitx5-lotus written in Go or improve Ibus
 - Become a great software engineer